mahmoud1yaser/Spotify-Recommendation-System-Notebooks/README.md

     - Handle Skewed Data Article
         - https://medium.com/m/global-identity?redirectUrl=https%3A%2F%2Ftowardsdatascience.com%2Ftop-3-methods-for-handling-skewed-data-1334e0debf45

-<center> <strong> Feel free to make any other recommendation which is not mentioned up here, that will imporve your data features </strong> </center> <br>
+<center> <strong> Feel free to make any other recommendation that is not mentioned here, that will improve your data features. </strong> </center> <br>

-<center> Wish you best of luck </center>
+<center> Wish you the best of luck. </center>
 <hr>

-Down here is an example notebook which you have to modify your changes upon it.
+Down here is an example notebook in which you have to modify your changes upon it:<br>
 <a href="Task1_FeatureEngineering.ipynb"> Task1: Feature Engineering Notebook</a>

 <hr>